tomwilliamfranklin/Coherent-Gameface---Preact-Inventory/readme.txt

-Hi ! this is the technical test, made by Tom Franklin.
+Hi ! this is an example of a inventory system, to demonstrate Coherent Gameface skills, made by Tom Franklin.

 This project was made in Preact.
 NPM was used as the chosen package manager, you will need to install npm on your machine.